PARKING ON CAMPUS

 - Resident students must display both "student" and "resident" decals on their vehicles.

-- All parking permits may be obtained through the Rivier University Department of Public Safety or the Office for Student Development, located in the Dion Center, 16 Clement St.
+- All parking permits may be obtained through the Rivier University Department of Public Safety, located in the Dion Center, 16 Clement St.

 - A parking permit will be issued once all vehicle information has been recorded with the Department of Public Safety.